smxi/inxi/README.txt

-inxi does not use the fiction of date based versioning because that imparts no useful information to the end user, when you look at say, 2.2.28, and you last had 2.2.11, you can know with some certainty that inxi has no major new features, just fine tunings and bug fixes.
+inxi does not use the fiction of date based versioning because that imparts no useful information to the end user, when you look at say, 2.2.28, and you last had 2.2.11, you can know with some certainty that inxi has no major new features, just refactors or expansion of existing logic, enhancements, fine tunings, and bug fixes.
 And if you see one with 2.3.2, you will know that there is a new feature, almost, but not always, linked to one or more new line output items.
-Sometimes a fine tuning can be quite significant, sometimes it's a one line code fix.
+Sometimes a the changes in the third number can be quite significant, sometimes it's a one line code or bug fix.

 A move to a new full version number, like the rewrite of inxi to Perl, would reflect in first version say, 2.9.01, then after a period of testing, where most